schinery/lazy-head-gen/README.md

 The scaffold and admin_controller_test generators are reliant on you using a blueprints.rb file.

-## Known Issues (probably loads of unknown!)

-* If you generate an admin_controller_test for the admin account controller you end up with 2 failing tests.
-Other generated admin tests pass.

 ## To Do List

 * Finish README - Built in assertions and test helpers
 * Add form output to the scaffold generator
-* Figure out why generated test for the Admin Account controller fails.

 ## Contributing to lazy-head-gen